 Recruiting and retaining qualified scientific and clinical personnel and, if we progress the development of our product pipeline toward scaling up for commercialization, manufacturing and sales and marketing personnel, will also be critical to our success.
-The loss of the services of our executive officers or other key employees, including the recent transitions of Tillman U. Gerngross, Ph.D., as Chief Executive Officer and Lynn Connolly, M.D., as Chief Medical Officer, could impede the achievement of our development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
-Furthermore, replacing executive officers and key employees, including our current search for a permanent Chief Executive Officer, may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
+The loss of the services of our executive officers or other key employees, including the recently announced transition of Jane Henderson as Chief Financial and Business Officer, could impede the achievement of our development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
+Furthermore, replacing executive officers and key employees, including our current search for a permanent Chief Financial Officer, may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.